Code of Practice for the Clinical Assessment of Licensed Medicinal Products in General Practice

 Showing items related by title, author, creator and subject.

-International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Adopts Consolidated Guideline on Good Clinical Practice in the Conduct of Clinical Practice in the Conduct of Clinical Trials on Medicinal Products for Human Use Unknown author (1997)
+International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Adopts Consolidated Guideline on Good Clinical Practice in the Conduct of Clinical Practice in the Conduct of Clinical Trials on Medicinal Products for Human Use Unknown creator (1997)

-Commission Directive 2005/28/EC of 8 April 2005 Laying Down Principles and Detailed Guidelines for Good Clinical Practice as Regards Investigational Medicinal Products for Human Use, as Well as the Requirements for Authorisation of The Manufacturing or Importation of Such Products Unknown author (Commission of the European Communities, 1995-04-09)
+Commission Directive 2005/28/EC of 8 April 2005 Laying Down Principles and Detailed Guidelines for Good Clinical Practice as Regards Investigational Medicinal Products for Human Use, as Well as the Requirements for Authorisation of The Manufacturing or Importation of Such Products Unknown creator (Commission of the European Communities, 1995-04-09)